 In theory, McDonald's locations were to be outfitted with special equipment to deliver maximum temperature contrast.
 In an interview with the website Serious Eats, McDonald's grillmaster Ken Forton stated the following: "They wanted the heel [bottom bun] and the burger to be warm, but the crown [top bun], lettuce, and tomato to be cold.
 And you can understand that; who really wants to eat hot lettuce?...
 There was a special heating-cooling machine that we had.
 It was like a rack heater, but cold on one side, and hot on the other.
 I think a lot of locations just used regular heaters, so customers only ever got warm burgers."

 For my part, I've kept alive the memory of the McD.L.T. by preventing this 1986 McDonald's tumbler from shattering.
 My dad got it for me several years ago at an antique store in a neighboring town.
 At that point, I was still indulging at McDonald's on a regular basis.
-It's been over three years since my incisors have penetrated a McDonald's burger, and I'm fine with indefinitely sparing my system from their vein-clogging evils.
-(This isn't to say I'm a health freak by any stretch; I'm just not looking for a coronary bypass anytime soon.)
+My incisors haven't penetrated a McDonald's burger since 2015, and I'm fine with indefinitely sparing my system from their vein-clogging evils.
+(This isn't to say I'm a health freak; I'm just not looking for a coronary bypass.)
 These days, I have a morbid interest in McDonald's strictly from a marketing standpoint.

 It's hard for me to fathom, but this is Retro Injection's fiftieth published article!
 It's been a whirlwind six months, and thanks go out to all our visitors and contributors, including a few celebrities.
 We update on a regular basis, so keep popping over to see our latest rants.
-Better yet, join the ranks of the elite, and subscribe with the button at the top of the page!
+Better yet, join the ranks of the elite, and get notified of new stuff!